 The majority of major appliances, such as dryers or stoves, need a dedicated outlet.

-Qualified electricians like those at Art Plumbing, AC & Electric, have years of experience in the field and know what else to look out for when doing an outlet installation.
+Qualified electricians like those at Art Plumbing, Air Conditioning & Electric, have years of experience in the field and know what else to look out for when doing an outlet installation.
 Often, electrical problems begin long before you can see them – so electricians will determine if there is other work required while doing the outlet installation, such as updating the wiring or installing a new circuit or circuit breaker.
 This not only saves you money by having just one call-out fee but keeps your home safe from electrical problems.

 For Immediate Emergency Assistance Call 1-800-475-1504